soundbloom/soundbloom.github.io/_posts/2025-06-18-content-guidelines.md

 - Podcasts
 - Spoken word

 - Only legitimate videos can be claimed.
-The common tactic of parasiting — adding a snippet of a distributed song to claim royalties on a longer video — is prohibited.
+The common tactic of parasiting — adding a snippet of a distributed song to claim royalties on a longer video — is strictly prohibited.

 ---